topal-team/rockmate/README.md

 # Next release soon

-Cleaner implementation and detail documentation to be released soon.
+Rockmate is in heavy development, with documentation and more features.
+Stay tuned for future updates coming soon.